World Wide Association of Specialty Programs and Schools

-The World Wide Association Of Specialty Programs and Schools (WWASPS or WWASP) was an organization based in Utah, in the United States.
-WWASPS was founded by Robert Lichfield and was incorporated in 1998.
-WWASPS stated that it was an umbrella organization of independent institutions for education and treatment of troubled teenagers.
-Many outside observers believe, however, that the WWASPS-affiliated institutions were actually owned (through limited partnerships, many of which have used the same street address) by WWASPS or its principal officials or their close relatives.
+The World Wide Association of Specialty Programs and Schools (WWASPS or WWASP) is an organization based in Utah, in the United States.
+WWASPS, founded by Robert Lichfield and incorporated in 1998, stated that it was an umbrella organization of the troubled teen industry.
+Many outside observers believe, however, that the WWASPS-affiliated institutions were actually owned through limited partnerships, many of which have used the same street addresses used by WWASPS, its principal officials or their close relatives.

 WWASPS is connected to several affiliated for-profit companies.
 These include Teen Help LLC, the marketing arm of WWASPS and the entity that processes admissions paperwork; Teen Escort Service, a teen escort company that transports teenagers to WWASPS facilities; R&B Billing, which does tuition billing and payment processing; and Premier Educational Systems, LLC (also called Premier Educational Seminars), which conducts orientation and training workshops for parents whose children are in WWASPS facilities.
-WWASPS claims to have "helped" over 10,000 students with issues related to personal behavior.
-Some participants and parents give positive reports of their experiences, but others say that WWASPS programs were abusive.
+WWASPS claims to have helped over 10,000 students with issues related to personal behavior.

+Some participants and parents gave positive reports of their experiences, but others say that WWASPS programs were abusive.
 WWASPS has faced widespread allegations of physical and psychological abuse of the teenagers sent into its programs, resulting in a lawsuit filed against the organization in 2006.
 WWASPS officials report that the organization is no longer in business, and the facilities originally under it no longer associate with the name, but because of ongoing litigation, it has not been dissolved.